openshift-eng/aos-cd-jobs/docs/sop/cut-new-release.md

-These instructoins assume we are moving from release X.A to X.B and that origin#master contains X.A's deisred content.
+These instructions assume we are moving from release X.A to X.B and that origin#master contains X.A's deisred content.

 - Have RCM create a new "Release" in the Errata Tool so that Advisories can be created for it.

-- Have RCM start creating new tags for 3.7 and new dist-git branches for 3.7
+- Have RCM start creating new tags for X.B and new dist-git branches for X.B

+- Have RCM create product listings for X.B from X.A.
+Product Listings are apparently "just a for loop" on RCM's end.
+It might be possible to get this automated.
+Though there might be bookkeeping steps as well.

 - origin will create a new branch release-X.A and begin including changes for X.B in origin#master